 1. LEAD FROM THE INSIDE OUT

-Some coaches look at what try new hip techniques to gain an edge.
+Some coaches look at new hip techniques to gain an edge.

 That’s outside-in strategy and, he says, only works in the short term.